QED0711/cantus-firmus/README.md

     export const MyProvider = myState.createProvider()
 ```

-Notice that we are able to access the `this` keyword within our custom setters. `this` becomes bound to the value of our provider, so we are given access to the state itself through `this.state`.
-In fact, any value or method that we get when subscribing to the provider is also accessible via the `this` keyword within our custom setters.
+Notice that we are able to access the `this` keyword within our custom setters. `this` becomes bound to the value of our provider, and so `this.setState` will set the global state handed down from that provider.
+In fact, any value or method that we get when subscribing to the provider is also accessible via the `this` keyword within our custom setters (e.g. `this.state`, `this.setters`. etc.).

 We'll now update our subscribing component to use our new custom setters.